 On his birthday, March 30, 1905 he died and Nathan Söderblom held the eulogy in which was said:

-"No one could be a better listener than he, this whether it was funny stories or scientific lectures, the latter, which he to the end, faithfully visited, whereever they were offered".
+"No one could be a better listener than he, whether it was for funny stories or scientific lectures, which he faithfully attended to the end whenever they were offered".

 Image description: Fredrik Tamm with his wife Augusta Josefina Elisabeth Lundqvist, Uppsala 1894.
 Photo: Alfred Dahlgren / UUB.
-[The image is cropped]
+[The image is cropped] Click here for an uncropped image

 Herman Baumbach was born near Grästorp and is commonly referred to as the most famous perpetual student.
 He came to Uppsala in 1876 and completed his Bachelors at 61 years of age after 84 terms of studies.
 He belonged to the Västgöta nation from 1876 until his death in 1931.